ReportedUser/Robot_Control_with_depth_camera/README.md

   ...
 ```

-If you don't know your joint limits, just figure it out with the simulator and come back later.
+If you don't know your joint limits, you can figure them out once the program is running.

+To finish it up, some libraries are needed:
+mediapipe      0.10.9
+pyrealsense2   2.54.2.5684
+opencv-python  4.9.0.80

 ## Setting it up